ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 You now have a simple Echo Bot running as a systemd service on WSL that you can access from your host Windows machine.

-If you would like to expand on this example try reviewing some of the more advanced [Bot Framework samples](https://github.com/Microsoft/BotBuilder-Samples/blob/main/README.md) on the Microsoft github.
+If you would like to expand on this example try reviewing some of the more advanced [Bot Framework samples](https://github.com/Microsoft/BotBuilder-Samples/blob/main/README.md) on the Microsoft GitHub.

-To read more about how Ubuntu supports .Net developers, making it easier than ever to build multi platform services and applications, read our [recent announcement](https://ubuntu.com/blog/install-dotnet-on-ubuntu).
+To read more about how Ubuntu supports .Net developers, making it easier than ever to build multi-platform services and applications, read our [recent announcement](https://ubuntu.com/blog/install-dotnet-on-ubuntu).

 ### Further Reading